-Join storyteller and musician Emmanuela Yogolelo for a family friendly afternoon Fri 29 Oct, for children aged 1+ and their parents/carers.
+Join storyteller and musician Emmanuela Yogolelo for a family friendly performance on the afternoon of Fri 29 Oct.

 This interactive session uses music and storytelling to gently explore climate change and its links to colonialism, race and migration.